DJ620/code-quiz/README.md

 This is a coding quiz created by me, DJ Hersh, to test the user's knowledge on basic HTML, CSS, and JavaScript.
 In building this quiz, I utilized many concepts taught to me in the UCLA Extension Full-Stack Web Development Coding Bootcamp by Bryan Swarthout.

-One of the features of this quiz that I am very proud of is that each time you take it, the options for answers on each question will be in a different order.
-I was able to write an algorithm that randomized the order of the answer options each time the question is displayed by storing questions and answers into objects.
-I then put those objects into an array, so that I could loop through the array and not have to write more lines of code.
+One feature of this quiz that I am very proud of is that each time a user takes it, the questions will be in a different order, and each time the user comes across a question, the answer options will be in a different order.
+I was able to write an algorithm that did this by storing my questions and answers in objects, and put those objects in an array.
+I then generated a random index of that array, spliced that index out and moved it into a new array, so that I could avoid the same question appearing more than once in a single round of the quiz.
+I did the same for the answer options.
+If the user decides to take the quiz again, the answers are reset back into their original question object, and the question objects themselves are reset back into their original array.

 I also utilized local storage to hold the data of user's initials and their score.
 The local storage will hold the 10 highest scores played on a user's device, and display them on the Highscores board.